Many studies that use the Mayo Clinic Biobank are aimed at better understanding how a person's genes (DNA) may influence overall health and wellness.

 A blood sample and medical information is collected from all Mayo Clinic Biobank participants, who may also permit the use of tissue samples from past and future surgeries at Mayo Clinic.

 The Mayo Clinic Biobank is overseen by several groups, including a Community Advisory Board that ensures decisions are made with input from the community.

-Established in spring 2009 at Mayo Clinic in Rochester, Minn., the Mayo Clinic Biobank has a goal of enrolling 50,000 Mayo Clinic patients by 2016.
+Established in spring 2009 at Mayo Clinic's campus in Rochester, Minnesota, the Mayo Clinic Biobank has a goal of enrolling 50,000 Mayo Clinic patients by 2015.

-The Biobank was established at Mayo Clinic in Rochester, Minn., and recruitment began in April 2009.
-Since then, the Biobank has expanded to Mayo Clinic in Jacksonville, Fla., and the Mayo Clinic Health System.
-The Biobank's goal is to enroll 50,000 Mayo Clinic patients by 2016 to support a wide array of health-related research studies at Mayo Clinic and other institutions.
+The Biobank was established at Mayo Clinic's campus in Rochester, Minnesota, and recruitment began in April 2009.
+Since then, the Biobank has expanded to Mayo Clinic's campus in Jacksonville, Florida, and the Mayo Clinic Health System.
+The Biobank's goal is to enroll 50,000 Mayo Clinic patients by 2015 to support a wide array of health-related research studies at Mayo Clinic and other institutions.